MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 When the list of SvcParams is non-empty, it contains a series of SvcParamKey=SvcParamValue pairs, represented as:

-* a 2 octet field containing the SvcParamKey as an integer in network byte order.
+* a 2-octet field containing the SvcParamKey as an integer in network byte order.
 (See {{iana-keys}} for the defined values.)
-* a 2 octet field containing the length of the SvcParamValue as an integer between 0 and 65535 in network byte order.
+* a 2-octet field containing the length of the SvcParamValue as an integer between 0 and 65535 in network byte order.
 * an octet string of this length whose contents are the SvcParamValue in a format determined by the SvcParamKey.